This post was written in partnership with Air Canada Vacations and the tourism board of the Czech Republic. As always, all opinions are my own.

 As someone who travels independently 90% of the time, I understand the anxiety that comes with planning an entire trip on your own.
 However, I also understand that fully guided tours, while easier, aren’t always an attractive option either.
 Which makes it hard for those individuals whose preferred travel style falls in the middle.
 The ones who want to have the time and space to explore on their own and choose what they want to see and do, but also are looking for some ground assistance in figuring out the basics.

 Well, guess what?

 I’ve got a solution for you.
-Or, rather, Air Canada Vacations does with their independent escape: Prague Your Way.
+Or, rather, Air Canada Vacations does with their independent escape: Prague with Air Canada Vacations.
 I was lucky enough to get the opportunity to test out the experience, and I’m excited to share.